String Manipulation Functions

 strtr

-by replacing the characters specified by str1
+Transforms the string source by replacing the characters specified by str1 with the corresponding characters

 specified

-by str2
+by str2.

 All other characters are not transformed.
-If str2
+If str2 has fewer characters than str1 the unmatched characters are simply

-.
+removed from source.
 By default the transformation is done on both upper and lower case characters no matter the case.

-is provided and true, then case is treated as significant.
+If case-matters is provided and true, then case is treated as significant.

 strtr("foobar", "o", "i") ⇒ "fiibar"